catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 typically do so by delivering their services from numerous compute instances at once.

-However in order to balance requests between the many compute instances, a load balancer is needed.
+However in order to balance requests between the many compute instances a load balancer is needed.
 The load balancer service makes managing this additional component easy.

-The load balancer assures requests are handled quickly, performs health checks to assure compute instances are still available, handles the durability and updates for the load balancer, and provides a convenient interface to make setting up load balancing is as smooth and intuitive as possible.
+The load balancer service ensures requests are handled quickly, performs health checks to maintain your compute instances availability, handles the durability and updates for the load balancer, and provides a convenient interface to make setting up load balancing is as smooth and intuitive as possible.